DavidMagda/classExercisesF18/09.usingConditionals/README.md

 |   F   | test this, T                 |    T    |
 |   F   | test this, F                 |    F    |

 If 'A' is false, then we have to test 'B'.
-If 'A' is true, then we don't have to worry about testing 'B' because we only need one value to be true in an OR table
+If 'A' is true, then we don't have to worry about testing 'B' because we only need one value to be true in an OR table.